gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0043]{SyAD-0034} Updated documents based on the review comments shall be continuous pushed into the original branch.
 - [SyAD-0044]{SyAD-0043,SyRS-0096} Reviewed subsections are linked to a series of commits in the same branch.
 - [SyAD-0035]{SyAD-0001,SyRS-0026,SyRS-0093} The software shall handle reviewing finalization as a merge to the master branch.
-- [SyAD-0045]{SyRS-0093,SyAD-0035} Denial documents shall be reverted before merging to master.
+- [SyAD-0056]{SyRS-0063} Changes of documents not in the to-be-reviewed list, shall also be merged into the master branch.
+    - Since otherwise it may break the consistency of the traceability relationship.
+- [SyAD-0045]{SyRS-0093,SyAD-0035} When merging to the master branch, "Denial" documents shall be treated the same as document not being included.
+Changes will be kept, but document will not be included in the official final list.
-    - *(What should we do if the "reverting" action break the consistency of the traceability relationship? -- probably not revert, but just not include in the official release -- like not-included documents.)*
+    - We cannot revert the denial document, because that may break the consistency of the traceability relationship.
-    - *(So the non-include document may still be modified, and merged to the main branch.
-How to handle that?)*
 - [SyAD-0046]{SyAD-0001} Users are suggested to make document and code changes in different branches.
     - In most cases those changes are done by different groups of people.
 - [SyAD-0047]{SyRS-0038,SyAD-0046} Separate document changes and other changes shall be done by checking if files returned by `git diff` are document/document accessories (images, ...).